sami-chaaban/alphascreen/README.md

 alphascreen --parse uniprot-id-1/uniprot-id-2 [options]
 ```

 * Generate the fasta files and Alphafold commands for the input table.
+The file can be .txt (e.g. as output by Biogrid) or .xlsx.

 ```
 alphascreen --parse filename [options]